 The number of mobile phone users is expanding every day, swiftly turning this device into a prime platform to connect with potential customers.
 As of last October, almost 102,062 million apps were downloaded – a number that is forecasted to soar to 268,692 million by the end of 2017.

-Perhaps it’s unsurprising, then, that more and more businesses have adopted a mobile app strategy to amplify their exposure in a digitally-saturated world.
+Perhaps it’s unsurprising, then, that more and more businesses have adopted a mobile app strategy to amplify their exposure in a digitally-saturated world and are working with an app development company to make this happen.
 After all, what better way to get people investing their time into your business than with a tool everybody loves?

 We’ve bred a culture of tapping-and-scrolling our way through tedious tasks